kmlawson/ZotDevon/README.md

 2. ZotDevon does not download and save a copy of attached PDFs or Note files in DEVONthink.
 When importing the whole library, it creates a simple text file that links to the corresponding item in your local Zotero library.
 3. ZotDevon does not currently create attachment references if you only sync a single collection rather than the whole library.
 4. ZotDevon does not replicate your collections structure in DEVONthink.
+5. If you import a single collection it will not look in sub-folders for additional items.

 # How to Install